Chemical Facility Anti-Terrorism Standards (CFATS) Covered Chemical Facilities

 An agricultural production facility that uses the COI on crops, feed, land, livestock, or poultry may also be granted an indefinite time extension from reporting COI to CISA.
 Read more in Federal Register Vol. 73, No. 6, page 1640.

-The Transportation Security Administration is the lead component within the Department for regulating the security of transportation facilities such as railroads and natural gas pipelines.
-The Agency does not currently require railroad facilities and truck terminals that possess COI at or above the STQ to complete the Top-Screen.
-See FAQs 1178 and 1780 on the CFATS Knowledge Center for more information.
+The Transportation Security Administration is the lead component within the Department of Homeland Security for regulating the security of transportation facilities such as railroads and natural gas pipelines.
+CISA does not currently require railroad facilities and truck terminals that possess COI at or above the STQ to complete a Top-Screen.
+See FAQs 1178 and 1789 on the CFATS Knowledge Center for more information.